CiscoSE/Automating-Service-Provisioning-with-EPNM-API/README.md

 ## Enviroment Setup

 For this project Python3.7.6 has been used.
-Please, follow the intructions given below for setup your environment.
+Please, follow the intructions given below to setup your environment.

 For Ubuntu: https://developer.cisco.com/learning/lab/dev-ubuntu/step/1